-Svalbard, Greenland, Iceland and the Canadian Arctic provide exceptional experiences for all who visit.
-We’ve selected 6 of the best ships to deliver you to these wondrous wilderness areas.
-You have the choice of Luxury or Expedition vessels.
+Svalbard, Greenland, Iceland, the Canadian High Arctic, the Russian Far East and the North Pole provide exceptional experiences for all who visit.
+We’ve selected 10 of the best ships to deliver you to these wondrous wilderness areas.
+You have the choice of Expedition, Luxury-Expedition, Luxury and Icebreaker vessels.

-We work closely with all our operators to ensure they will safely deliver a high quality operation.
-All vessels have two engines (or in the case of Ocean Nova an auxiliary engine that can bring the ship back to port) and operate with a high crew to guest ratio.
+All ships and their operators are well known by us and we know they will safely deliver a high quality operation.
+For the safety of guests, crew and the environment, all vessels have two engines (or in the case of Ocean Nova an auxiliary engine that can bring the ship back to port).
+All ships are AECO members (as is the Arctic Travel Centre).
+All operate with a high ratio of crew to guest.

-An ice-strengthened all-suite luxury – expedition cruise ship Sea Spirit was built in 1991 in Italy.
-The vessel was refurbished in late 2010 and is again due for dry-dock in April 2017.
+An ice-strengthened all-suite expedition ship Sea Spirit was built in 1991 in Italy.
+The vessel was refurbished in late 2010 and is again due for drydock in April 2017.
 54 suites and a maximum of 114 passengers.
 All suites have private facilities and exterior views.
 Some suites feature private balconies.

 National Geographic Explorer (148 guests) was completely redesigned and rebuilt prior to being relaunched in 2008.
 The ship is equipped with an ice-strengthened hull and advanced navigation equipment for polar expeditions, and offers a well-appointed interior with vast expanses of glass for an unprecedented connection to the regions explored.